Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Background

 \subsection{Breaking Down Training Energy Consumption}

-We can better understand the impact of existing training systems and techniques on energy consumption by breaking down energy into static and dynamic components.
-Table~\ref{tab:background-system-comparison} presents such a breakdown along with iteration time for Qwen 3 1.7B~\cite{qwen3-arxiv25} training on 16 NVIDIA A100 GPUs.\footnote{The model is trained with microbatch size 16, 8 microbatches, and sequence length 4K, using pipeline parallelism degree 2, context parallelism degree 2, and tensor parallelism degree 4.} Static energy is static power\footnote{Static power is set to be the GPU's power draw when it is in \emph{ready} state (power state P0) without running any significant computations.} multiplied by iteration time, and dynamic energy is static energy subtracted from total energy.
+We can better understand the energy consumption of existing training systems and techniques by breaking down energy into static and dynamic components.
+Table~\ref{tab:background-system-comparison} presents such a breakdown along with iteration time for Qwen 3 1.7B~\cite{qwen3-arxiv25} training on 16 NVIDIA A100 GPUs.\footnote{Trained with 8 microbatches, each with size 16 and sequence length 4K, using pipeline parallelism 2, context parallelism 2, and tensor parallelism 4.
+The same experiment also appears in Table~\ref{tab:e2e-leftmost}, Table~\ref{tab:e2e-iso}, and Figure~\ref{fig:eval-frontier-real}.} Static energy is static power\footnote{Static power is set to be the GPU's power draw when it is in \emph{ready} state (power state P0) without running any significant computations.} multiplied by iteration time, and dynamic energy is static energy subtracted from total energy.